phonosync/templateproject/python_dev_guide.md

         fun1()
 ```

 Rationale: Exceptions which are relevant to - for example - file system operations sometimes can be remediated, handled in I/O-related code.
-The higher in the code hierarchy you are, the less
-likely is that they could be handled (there will be no code specialized in taking care of file system I/O for example), or that they will be useful.
+The higher in the code hierarchy you are, the less likely is that they could be handled (there will be no code specialized in taking care of file system I/O for example), or that they will be useful.
 Exceptions should be contained where they
 were raised, but relevant messages or failure reasons, in case of need, can be emmiteded as return values from methods in which that happened.

 ## Don't (ab)use inheritance

 Requirement: Prefer composition over inheritance.
-Don't succumb to [inheritance diamond](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), don't rely on too much on Method Resolution Order.
+Don't succumb to the [inheritance diamond](https://en.wikipedia.org/wiki/Multiple_inheritance#The_diamond_problem), don't rely too much on method resolution order.
-The longer the inheritance chain, the more [smelly code](https://en.wikipedia.org/wiki/Code_smell) is.
+The longer the inheritance chain, the [smellier the code](https://en.wikipedia.org/wiki/Code_smell) is.

 Rationale: Code structre should be simple enough to understand it without exercising things like [C3 linearization](https://en.wikipedia.org/wiki/C3_linearization).